Scania AB: Complete buses

 Scania's current styling was first seen in 2009, with the launch of the Touring coach, manufactured by Higer Bus in China, and in 2011 the Citywide was launched to replace both the OmniCity and the OmniLink.
 Scania in India launched their very own Metrolink coach in 2013, built at their plant there.
 The Interlink was then launched in October 2015 to replace the OmniExpress.
 The latest addition to Scania's complete bus models is the Fencer range featuring buses to coaches, the F1 single decker bus was launched in May 2021 initially for the UK market and available in diesel and electric drivetrains.

+In 2023, Scania announced, that it will shut down the production of their own bus bodies and focus on chassis and drivetrain offerings in closer partnership with coachbuilders like Higer, Irizar, Caetano and Carrocera Castrosua.